ranf2000/Assignment_3/README.md

     ```

 ## Program Instructions
 1. Write a Python package with sub-packages, modules, and functions using keyword arguments.
-Use the following directory outline and module names (your first starting point should be a directory called `mathematics` within your `lab05-username` directory):
+Use the following directory outline and module names :
      ```
 	mathematics/
 		__init__.py